 Project Description: All Regional Traffic Safety Programs (RTSP) coordinate and implement traffic safety programs within their region in collaboration with the West Virginia State Police, GHSP Law Enforcement Liaison (LEL), local law enforcement agencies, Child Passenger Safety (CPS) technicians, schools, and safety stakeholders.
-The Regional Traffic Safety Program Coordinators support implementation of the State's FFY2024 Strategic Occupant Protection Plan, FFY2024 Evidence-Based Enforcement Program Plan for DUI, Target Red, and other traffic safety initiatives, coordinate and provide training, facilitate earned media activities, and create innovative ideas and activities to aid their region in meeting the State's traffic safety performance targets.
-New in FFY2024 will be the purchase of distracted driving simulators for each region.
-The Coordinators will coordinate the use of the simulators at various schools, fairs, and other public events to increase awareness of the dangers of distracted driving.
+The Regional Traffic Safety Coordinators support implementation of the State's FFY 2025 West Virginia 405d Impaired Driving Plan, FFY2025 Occupant Protection Strategic Plan, and other traffic safety initiatives, coordinate and provide training, facilitate earned media activities, and create innovative ideas and activities to aid their region in meeting the State's traffic safety performance targets.
+The Coordinators will continue to coordinate the use of distracted driving simulators at various schools, fairs, and other public events in each region to increase awareness of the dangers of distracted driving.